Global Developmental Delay in Children (3 Months–3 Years): Early Signs Every Parent Should Know

 • Outdoor games may be played with children to enhance the motor skill & physical activity.

-• You may give different types of TLM (teaching learning materials) viz. blocks, puzzles, rings, etc. to children
+• You may give different types of TLM (teaching learning materials) like blocks, puzzles, rings, etc. to children

-• Skill of children can be improved by move the hands of children by self which will improve their skill
+• Skill of children can be improved by moving the hands of children self which will improve their skill

 • Use your intuition, but it’s good to ask for help now and then, as every little step forward is a success.